 - i.
-Existing Plans and Initiatives: Continue actively implementing UVic's Sustainability Action Plan for Campus Operations (2014), UVic Campus Integrated Energy Master Plan (2011), and UVic's Campus Sustainability Guidelines (2006), which provides direction for: - Green building design, including predesign, design, construction documentation and specification, construction, and postconstruction;
+Existing Plans and Initiatives: Continue actively implementing UVic's Sustainability Action Plan for Campus Operations (2014), UVic Campus Integrated Energy Master Plan (2011), and UVic's Campus Sustainability Guidelines (2006), which provides direction for: - green building design, including pre-design, design, construction documentation and specification, construction, and postconstruction;

-- Energy efficiency and renewable energy; - · Waste management; and - Other areas relating to the physical campus and its operations. - ii.
+- energy efficiency and renewable energy; - waste management; and - other areas relating to the physical campus and its operations. - ii.
 Green Buildings: Maintain UVic's track record since 2007 of constructing all new buildings to a minimum LEED Gold green building standard, and explore opportunities to build to LEED Platinum standard. - iii.
-District Heating System: Advance implementation of energy use and greenhouse gas emission reduction strategies for the district heating system by: - Identifying a location for the establishment of one or two renewable energy centres, and considering the locations identified in Figure 4.2.1 (noting that Parking Lot 1 is the most promising location as there is little other development planned for this area, and it is closest to the existing network, which results in minimal interconnection costs, whereas Lot 6 is a promising location for a renewable energy centre, due to ease of road access and relative proximity to existing networks); and - Exploring the feasibility of creating a looped system between the Administrative Services and David Turpin buildings on the north side of campus, where the largest capacity restriction on the system is piping across Ring Road between the University Centre and McKinnon buildings.
+District Heating System: Advance implementation of energy use and greenhouse gas emission reduction strategies for the district heating system by: - identifying a location for the establishment of one or two renewable energy centres, and considering the locations identified in Figure 4.2.1 (noting that Parking Lot 1 is the most promising location as there is little other development planned for this area, and it is closest to the existing network, which results in minimal interconnection costs, whereas Lot 6 is a promising location for a renewable energy centre, due to ease of road access and relative proximity to existing networks); and - exploring the feasibility of creating a looped system between the Administrative Services and David Turpin buildings on the north side of campus, where the largest capacity restriction on the system is piping across Ring Road between the University Centre and McKinnon buildings.

 - iv.
-Renewable Energy: Advance implementation of the Sustainable Site Requirement Study (2015) by: - Identifying a location for large-scale solar energy, including on existing parking lots; and - Maximizing renewable energy opportunities in every new building and building for the incorporation of renewable energy, such as solar-photovoltaics, solar-thermal, and geoexchange.
+Renewable Energy: Advance implementation of the Sustainable Site Requirement Study (2015) by: - identifying a location for large-scale solar energy, including on existing parking lots; and - maximizing renewable energy opportunities in every building and planning for the incorporation of renewable energy, such as solar-photovoltaics, solar-thermal, and geoexchange.